stibbons1990/hex/docs/blog/posts/2023-09-09-the-death-of-wifi-and-bluetooth.md

 ## Regaining Control

-Specialist to troubleshoot hardware, and the first thing you do when hardware is acting up is strip it down to the barest minimum configuration you can work with.
+When hardware is acting up like this, the first thing to do is to strip it down to the barest minimum configuration you can work with.

 So I unplugged *all* the USB devices.